Safety

 Driving around in Bulgaria

-Driving in the cities is a little bit crazy and you need to take extra care when crossing the streets as cars will still turn into a street even if their traffic light is red!
+Driving in the cities is a bit chaotic and you need to take extra care when crossing the streets as cars will still turn into a street even if their traffic light is red!
 Also note if you are driving that day time head lights are compulsory in Bulgaria at all times, even when it’s sunny!

 Some minor issues